hanami/hanami/README.md

 In order to simulate installed gems on developers' computers, the build installs all the gems locally in `vendor/cache`, including `hanami` code from `lib/`.

-**Before to run a test please make sure to have a fresh version of the code:**
+**Before running a test, please make sure you have a fresh version of the code:**

 ```shell
 % ./script/setup